 Step by Step Instructions:

-Bring that 1/2 inch of water to a rolling boil over high heat (with a lid on top).
-This happens very fast because it’s only a 1/2 inch of water, after all.
+Bring the water to a rolling boil over high heat (with a lid on top).
+This happens very fast because it’s only a 1 inch of water, after all.
 That’s one reason this is so much faster than boiling an egg.
-Gently place the egg(s) into the pot.
+Gently place the egg(s) into the pot, making sure they’re in a single layer if you’re cooking more than one.
 Tongs make this easier to do without burning your finger tips.
 Make sure to not drop the egg or else it can crack and the whole process will be ruined.
 Just gently set it on the bottom of the pot.

 So, now your eggs are sitting in a little bit of rapidly boiling water.
 It’s not actually the water that cooks the eggs, but the surrounding STEAM.
 So, we’ll need to put a lid on top to trap the steam and create a steam bath.

 After adding the eggs, place a lid on the pot and set your timer for SIX MINUTES (for large eggs).